sideswap-io/sideswapclient/doc/protocol.md

 A second atomic swap implementation, LiquidDEX (https://leocomandini.github.io/2021/06/15/liquidex.html), proposes a two-step approach where the Makers (Alice) proposal includes a receiving amount and a single UTXO which is signed utilizing SIGHASH_SINGLE | SIGHASH_ANYONECANPAY.
 This allows the Taker (Bob) to add more inputs and outputs without invalidating the Maker signature.

 LiquiDEX has a big benefit in that it only has two steps, which allows the Maker (Alice) to create the offer without having to be around to sign her inputs after the trade has been accepted by Bob.
-This model has many benefits and is ideal for multiple use-cases Including scenarios where Alice goes offline).
+This model has many benefits and is ideal for multiple use-cases Including scenarios where Alice goes offline.
 The considerations of the model relate to (i) Alice having no way of withdrawing her offer without spending her UTXOs once she has shared her offer (ii) the model requiring the maker to always sell exactly one whole UTXO without any change (iii) an inability to update the swap price without re-submitting a signed order.

 ## SideSwap atomic swap protocol